skydive-project/skydive/README.md

 # Skydive

 Skydive is an open source real-time network topology and protocols analyzer.
-It aims to provide a comprehensive way of what is happening in the network infrastrure.
+It aims to provide a comprehensive way of understanding what is happening in the network infrastructure.

 Skydive agents collect topology informations and flows and forward them to a central agent for further analysis.
 All the informations a stored in an Elasticsearch database.

 Skydive is SDN-agnostic but provides SDN drivers in order to enhance the topology and flows informations.
 Currently only the Neutron driver is provided but more drivers will come soon.

 ## Topology Probes